 Funny props + glittery backdrops + silly faces = good times.

 Pic or it didn’t happen, right??
 It’s time to face the fact that we’re all fully engulfed in an era of posed pictures with studio lighting and endless “laughs and good-times”.
-The line between reality and fantasy has officially been blurred through social platforms, but that’s okay because you know what’s come out of it??
+The line between reality and fantasy has officially been blurred through social platforms, but that’s okay because you know what’s come from it??
 PHOTO BOOTHS!

 If you have not experienced a photo booth yet, I can confidently say you’re missing out.
 Funny props + glittery backdrops + silly faces = good times.
 Enough said.